Your Timeless Journey Awaits...

 TAS makes every effort to engage quality Third Party Suppliers among the airlines, hotels, tour operators and other service providers to provide the travel products making up the Tour featured and to ensure that the various services making up the Tour will be carried out efficiently and as specified.
-We do not have direct control over the provision of services by suppliers and shall not be liable for any loss, damage, injury, additional cost, accident, delay, irregularity that may be occasioned by any error or default, act or omission of any supplier in carrying out the arrangements of the Tour, or otherwise in connection therewith.
+We do not have direct control over the provision of services by suppliers and shall not be liable for any loss, damage, exposure to COVID 19 as a result of suppliers not adhering to COVID 19 protocols as prescribed by Government authorities from time to time, injury, additional cost, accident, delay, irregularity that may be occasioned by any error or default, act or omission of any supplier in carrying out the arrangements of the Tour, or otherwise in connection therewith.
 TAS cannot be held responsible if animal sightings or special requests cannot be obtained or procured, and that there will be no claim against TAS in this regard.
-The Third Party T&C (which is often constituted by the ticket issued by them) shall constitute the sole contract between the Third Party Supplier and the client and any right of recourse the client may have, will be solely against such then Third Party Supplier.
+The Third Party T&C (which is often constituted by the ticket issued by them) shall constitute the sole contract between the Third Party Supplier and the guest and any right of recourse the guest may have, will be solely against such then Third Party Supplier.

-- Any client, who has special requests, must specify such requests to TAS in the Enquiry.
+Any guest, who has special requests, must specify such requests to TAS in the Enquiry.
 Whilst TAS will use its best endeavours to accommodate such requests, special requests are not guaranteed.

-- No amendment, cancellation or waiver of any term or right referred to herein shall be valid or binding unless reduced to writing and signed by both the Client and a duly authorised representative of TAS.
+No amendment, cancellation or waiver of any term or right referred to herein shall be valid or binding unless reduced to writing and signed by both the Guest and a duly authorised representative of TAS.